marcandreasyao/Moon-Phases-Pro/documentation.md

 ---

-*Moon Phases Pro 2.0 - Your Window to the Lunar World*
+*Moon Phases Pro 2.0 - Your Window to the Lunar World and Daily Moon Companion.*